 Vienna Summer School combines serious academic study with the benefits of living in a culturally rich city.
 Students reside with Austrian families, usually in double rooms, where breakfast is provided and clothes are laundered; they receive monetary refunds for daily dinners and are urged to explore local restaurants.
-Students from previous summers have contributed 350 restaurant reviews to "Inexpensive Eating in Vienna," a guide provided to all participants.
-Some use kitchen facilities at their residences to prepare light meals.
+Past students have contributed 350 restaurant reviews to "Inexpensive Eating in Vienna," an online guide for all participants.
+Some use facilities at their homes to prepare light meals.
 Students receive monthly transportation passes valid on all trams, buses, subways, and trains in metropolitan Vienna.

 Vienna features everything from famous choirboys to fabled coffeehouses, from Sachertortes to the Spanish Riding School, from baroque churches to a modern United Nations complex.
-While in Vienna, German-language students improve fluency; art/architecture and theology students explore museums and churches; students in history and “Empires” courses visit Habsburg residences and World War sites; music students attend operas and concerts; senior seminar students question distinguished speakers daily.
+While in Vienna, German-language students improve fluency; art/architecture and theology students explore museums and churches; students in history and “Empires” courses visit Habsburg residences and World War sites; music students attend operas and concerts; economics students meet with business experts; senior seminar students question distinguished speakers daily.
 Many of these opportunities are available to all participants, and the cost of most field trips is included.
 Non-credit German-conversation classes meet a few afternoons each week.
-Beginners find these survival sessions beneficial, while those with German abilities gain more confidence.
+Beginners find these sessions beneficial, while those with German abilities gain more confidence.

-For students participating in the full program or first session only, Dr. Hemenway has reserved group flights on Tuesday, May 6, from Grand Rapids, Detroit, and Chicago with arrival in Vienna on Wednesday, May 7.
-Students with other flight arrangements must arrive in Vienna no later than noon on May 7 for bus rides to Mörbisch (a village near the Austro-Hungarian border) for orientation.
-For second session students, group flights from Grand Rapids, Detroit, and Chicago depart on Wednesday, May 28, and arrive on Thursday, May 29.
-All students must arrive in Vienna by noon on May 29 for orientation.
-Return dates from Vienna (or other cities) are open, but flights from Vienna to Grand Rapids, Detroit, and Chicago have been reserved on Thursday, May 29, and Friday, June 20, for students leaving at the end of each session.
+For students participating in the full program or first session only, Dr. Hemenway has reserved group flights on Tuesday, May 5, from Chicago (with bus transfers from Holland) with arrival in Vienna on Wednesday, May 6.
+Students with other flight arrangements must arrive in Vienna no later than 9:00 a.m. on May 6 for bus rides to Mörbisch (a village near the Austro-Hungarian border) for orientation.
+For second session students, group flights from Chicago (with bus transfers from Holland) depart on Thursday, May 28, and arrive on Friday, May 29.
+All students must arrive in Vienna by 9:00 a.m. on May 29 for orientation.
+Return dates from Vienna (or other cities) are open, but flights from Vienna to Chicago have been reserved on Friday, May 29, and Saturday, June 20, for students leaving at the end of each session.
 Participants will receive complete flight information and options in December.

 On weekends, Dr. Hemenway arranges and leads excursions to places outside of Vienna.
 Plans for first session include two-day weekends in Salzburg (Austria) and Prague (Czech Republic).
 Second session features a two-day weekend in Budapest (Hungary), an overnight hiking trip in the Austrian Alps, and a weekday in Bratislava (Slovakia).
 Since weekend trips are considered part of the academic program, costs of transportation, hotels, guides, admissions, breakfasts, and dinners are included in the overall price.